[Editor's Note: This is the site's first piece by new contributor Ryan Romano! Welcome him aboard.]

 The fact is, starting pitching was not Colorado's main problem last season.
 As anyone who knows anything about baseball knows, Coors Field is, and always has been, the most hitter-friendly park in baseball.
 Hence, the Rockies' aforementioned starter performance, when viewed through a sabermetric lens, was actually the 11th-best in the majors in 2013.

 Now, were Colorado's starters great last year?
 Hardly.
-If they had been, the Rockies would've won more than 74 games.
-Does Jorge De La Rosa -- the team's second-best starting pitcher last year behind Jhoulys Chacin -- have an injury history of his own?
+If they had been, the Rockies would have won more than 74 games.
+Does Jorge De La Rosa — the team's second-best starting pitcher last year behind Jhoulys Chacin — have an injury history of his own?
 Certainly.
 Can Anderson be a useful contributor for the Rockies in 2014?
 Barring another injury, I don't see why not.
 Why, then, was this a bad move?

 How about a blind comparison?
 These are two Steamer projections for 2014: